4EYES44/Nopecha-extension-python/README.md

-This package is built on top of `chrome_extension_python` and allows you to:
+This package is built on top of `chrome_extension_python` and allows you to

 - Load your own downloaded Chrome extension folder